End the government shutdown

-It’s time to advocate for science and scientists — and convince Congress to reject these cuts.
+It’s time to advocate for science and scientists — and urge Congress to end the government shutdown now.

 Take action now

-Select your state, add your story, and fill out the form to urge your representatives to reject the proposed cuts.
+Select your state, add your story, and fill out the form to urge your senators and representatives to end the shutdown.

 All supporters of science are welcome to participate; membership with a sponsoring organization is not required.